Ping of death: Detailed information

-The maximum packet length of an IPv4 packet including the IP header is 65,535 (2^{16} − 1) bytes, a limitation presented by the use of a 16-bit wide IP header field that describes the total packet length.

-The underlying data link layer almost always poses limits to the maximum frame size (see MTU).
+The maximum packet length of an IPv4 packet, including the IP header, is 65,535 (2^{16} − 1) bytes, a limitation presented by the use of a 16-bit wide Length field in the IP header that describes the total packet length.
+The underlying data link layer typically poses a lower limit to the maximum frame size (see MTU).
 In Ethernet, this is typically 1500 bytes.
-In such a case, a large IP packet is split across multiple IP packets (also known as IP fragments), so that each IP fragment will match the imposed limit.
+In such a case, a large IP payload is split across multiple IP packets, known as IP fragments, so that each IP fragment does not exceed the imposed limit.
 The receiver of the IP fragments will reassemble them into the complete IP packet and continue processing it as usual.

 When fragmentation is performed, each IP fragment needs to carry information about which part of the original IP packet it contains.
-This information is kept in the Fragment Offset field, in the IP header.
-The field is 13 bits long, and contains the offset of the data in the current IP fragment, in the original IP packet.
+This information is kept in the Fragment Offset field in the IP header.
+The field is 13 bits long and contains the offset of the data in the current IP fragment, in the original IP packet.
 The offset is given in units of 8 bytes.
 This allows a maximum offset of 65,528 ((2^{13} − 1) × 8).
-Then when adding 20 bytes of IP header, the maximum will be 65,548 bytes, which exceeds the maximum frame size.
-This means that an IP fragment with the maximum offset should have data no larger than 7 bytes, or else it would exceed the limit of the maximum packet length.
-A malicious user can send an IP fragment with the maximum offset and with much more data than 8 bytes (as large as the physical layer allows it to be).

-When the receiver assembles all IP fragments, it will end up with an IP packet which is larger than 65,535 bytes.
-This may possibly overflow memory buffers that the receiver allocated for the packet, and can cause various problems.
+Then, adding 20 bytes of IP header, the maximum is 65,548 bytes, which exceeds the maximum packet size.
+A malicious user can send an invalid IP fragment offset exceeding the maximum IPv4 packet length.
+When the receiver reassembles a transmission with such an invalid offset, it will end up with an IP packet that is larger than the maximum allowed 65,535 bytes.
+Reassembly of such a packet may overflow memory buffers the receiver allocated for the packet, and can cause various problems.

-As is evident from the description above, the problem has nothing to do with ICMP, which is used only as payload, big enough to exploit the problem.
+As is evident from the description above, the problem not specific to ICMP, which is used only as a payload big enough to exploit the problem.
 It is a problem in the reassembly process of IP fragments, which may contain any type of protocol (TCP, UDP, IGMP, etc.).

 The correction of the problem is to add checks in the reassembly process.
-The check for each incoming IP fragment makes sure that the sum of "Fragment Offset" and "Total length" fields in the IP header of each IP fragment is smaller or equal to 65,535.
+The check for each incoming IP fragment makes sure that the sum of Fragment Offset and Total Length fields in the IP header of each IP fragment is smaller than or equal to 65,535.
 If the sum is greater, then the packet is invalid, and the IP fragment is ignored.
 This check is performed by some firewalls, to protect hosts that do not have the bug fixed.

-Another fix for the problem is using a memory buffer larger than 65,535 bytes for the re-assembly of the packet.
-(This is essentially a breaking of the specification, since it adds support for packets larger than those allowed.)